 The first thing you want to find out about your condition is where your tumor is located.
 NETs grow in cells that make hormones -- chemicals that help control different actions in your body, like hair growth, your sex drive, and even your mood.
 A neuroendocrine tumor can grow in spots like your pancreas, a gland in your belly.
 It can also happen in your stomach, intestines, or lungs.

-Some NETs are cancer, which means they can spread to other parts of your body.
+Some NETs are cancer, which means they can become malignant and spread to other parts of your body.
 Many of these tumors also make hormones of their own, which can give you certain symptoms.
 Other kinds of neuroendocrine tumors are benign, which means they don't move from their original spot.

 Most neuroendocrine tumors grow slowly -- over years, not months -- compared with other types of tumors.
 Often, doctors can remove or shrink them with different treatments.
 Other therapies can make your symptoms better.

 There are many types of NETs.
 They're usually named after the type of cell where they grow, or the hormone they make.

 Carcinoid tumors can form in many areas of your body, but they're most common in the cells of the digestive system -- the stomach, small intestines, appendix, and rectum.
 They can also form in the lungs or a small organ behind the breast bone called the thymus.
 More rarely, they grow in the pancreas, kidneys, ovaries, or testicles.

 These tumors can release different types of hormones, which can affect how you feel.
 Doctors call these groups of symptoms carcinoid syndrome.